ServSafe

 How will lowering BAC to .05% impact hospitality operators?

 More states could join Utah in adopting .05% as the threshold to determine if someone is legally intoxicated to operate a motor vehicle.
-Opponents of a .05% BAC say that lowering the arrest level to .05% will harm local economies, criminalize responsible behavior, and distract law enforcement from the biggest threats on the road.
+Opponents of a .05% BAC say that lowering the legal level to .05% will harm local economies, criminalize responsible behavior, and distract law enforcement from the biggest threats on the road.
 To make their points:

 • A 120-lb. woman can hit .05% with a little more than one glass of wine.
 Responsible individuals will be scared to consume alcohol in establishments.